paldhous/ucb/2016/dataviz/md_raw/class3.md

 #### Some questions to ask this data

-- How have the total number of neonatal deaths changed over time, globally, regionally and nationally?
+- How has the total number of neonatal deaths changed over time, globally, regionally and nationally?
 - How has the neonatal death rate for each country changed over time?

 #### Create new calculated variables